Ohio LinuxFest Staff

 Director and Conference Chair

 Warner Moore is a driven technology leader and architect with a background in web operations and information security.
 He has focused his career in working with high growth organizations where technology is their business and product.
-Currently, he works with CoverMyMeds as a technology leader.
+Currently, he works as Director of Information Security at Bold Penguin.

 A long time attendee of Ohio LinuxFest (OLF), Warner began working with the OLF in 2012 by founding the Career Track.
 Following the 2013 conference, he assumed the role of Conference Chair.
 As Conference Chair, Warner provides oversight for all aspects of the conference.